 In Greece, Orthodox Easter is celebrated with an entire week of festivities – aptly titled The Holy Week – with Good Friday, Easter Sunday, and Easter Monday being celebrated as public holidays.
-In Greece, they follow a modified Julian calendar versus the Gregorian calendar observed by the remainder of the Western world.
-This sets the Grecian Easter celebrations during a different time period, often up to a month apart from Christian Easter celebrations.
+The date of Easter here is calculated using a modified Julian calendar versus the Gregorian calendar observed by the Christians and countries in the west.

 At midnight, a priest appears holding a lighted candle taper reciting the phrase “Avto to Fos”, which means “This is the light.”
 His candle, dubbed “the Holy candle”, is used to light several of the onlookers’ candles, which in turn then light their neighbour’s candles.
 This continues until the entire square is lit with flickering candle light.
 The lighting of the candles is said to be the most significant moment of the entire year.

 After the traditional dinner, the family and friends that gathered for dinner will crack red eggs.
-The game symbolizes resurrection and new life.
+The game symbolises resurrection and new life.
 Easter eggs are dyed red to exemplify the blood of the Christ.
 The hard shell of the egg is said to replicate the sealed tomb of Christ.
 Cracking the egg illustrates the resurrection.
-The rules of the game, called tsougrisma, are as follows:

 Despite being up throughout the evening for the jubilant Resurrection feast, everyone is up early the next morning to prepare for the Easter Sunday dinner.
 The most celebrated of the Holy Week, Easter Sunday is a feast of lamb served in honour of the lamb of God.
 The lamb is usually roasted on a spit outside, and the entire day is celebrated with food, wine, music, friends, and lots of dancing.